lantz/mininet/README.md

 Details about FreeBSD support are available on the [FreeBSD wiki Mininet page](https://wiki.freebsd.org/Mininet).

-Details about OpenBSD support are found in `INSTALL.OpenBSD`.
+The details and status of OpenBSD support are found in `INSTALL.OpenBSD`.

 ### Support